LangChain Callbacks: Custom Logging, Cost Tracking, and Streaming

 When ChatGPT shows text appearing word by word, that's streaming.
 With LangChain callbacks, you can intercept every single token as it arrives and do whatever you want with it — print it, send it over a WebSocket, feed it to a progress bar, or buffer it for post-processing.

 The key method is on_llm_new_token.
 It fires once per token, receiving just the new text fragment.
-Here's a handler that prints tokens as they arrive, plus counts them:
+This handler prints each token using sys.stdout.write() (instead of print(), which would add a newline after each partial word) and keeps a running count:

 To enable streaming, set streaming=True on the LLM.
-Without this flag, on_llm_new_token never fires:
+Without this flag, on_llm_new_token never fires — LangChain waits for the full response and skips straight to on_llm_end:

 The output appears progressively in the terminal, token by token, ending with a count like --- 38 tokens streamed ---.
 The result variable still contains the full response after streaming completes.